International Health Insurance for Expats in Singapore

 Singapore has one of the finest public healthcare systems in the world.
 As such, the people who live there enjoy tremendous good health.
 By nearly every measure, Singapore excels.
 The country placed 6th in the World Health Organization’s ranking of the world’s health systems in the year 2000, a position it has held to the present day.
 The Economist Intelligence Unit placed Singapore 2nd out of 166 countries for health-care outcomes.
 Bloomberg Global Health Index of 163 countries ranked Singapore the 4th healthiest country in the world.
 And in 2019, Singaporeans had the world’s longest life expectancy at 84.8 years.
 No wonder Singapore is so popular with expats and digital nomads!
 Here is what they need to know about health insurance in Singapore for foreigners before they move.

 Singapore has universal healthcare based on public and private facilities.
 Singapore citizens and permanent residents (known as PRs) are entitled to subsidized government healthcare services.
 This is because they contribute to the national mandatory savings plan.
-All citizens and PRs are required to subscribe to an approved health insurance plan known as Medishield Life to access this subsidized healthcare.
+All citizens and PRs are required to subscribe to approved health insurance or medical care plan known as Medishield Life to access this subsidized healthcare.

 For those who don’t pay their Medishield Life premiums, the penalty is severe.
 This may involve paying back the interest lost to the Medishield Life Fund, recovering the amount from the individual’s employer or bank, or even taking legal action against them.

-Foreigners, such as expats or other short term visitors to Singapore, receive health coverage through expatriate insurance plans provided by their employer or purchased privately.
+Foreigners, such as expats or other short term visitors to Singapore, receive health coverage through international health insurance plans provided by their employer or purchased privately.

 Pros and Cons of Using Singapore’s Local Health System

 In general, the cost of a simple medical appointment is not prohibitively expensive.
 Physicians in public hospitals speak English, have undergone extensive training, and provide excellent care.
-However, costs can quickly spiral upwards should you need any diagnostic tests, specialist consultations, or surgical procedures.
-In turn, private hospitals have shorter wait times and more comfortable and private facilities.
+However, medical and healthcare costs can quickly spiral upwards should you need any diagnostic tests, specialist consultations, or surgical procedures.
+In turn, private hospitals in Singapore have shorter wait times and more comfortable and private facilities.

 How Expats in Singapore Get Health Insurance